jesus-rueda/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 **Note:** For the screenshots, you can store all of your answer images in the `answer-img` directory.

-## Verify the monitoring installatio
+## Verify the monitoring installation

 *TODO:* run `kubectl` command to show the running pods and services for all components.
 Take a screenshot of the output and include it here to verify the installation